Follow Us On the Dose of Leadership Podcast

 - Permission – The leadership attributes included in this section focus on relational abilities and interpersonal skills.

 - Production – The leadership attributes included in this section focus on getting results individually, organizationally and as a team.

 - People Development – The leadership attributes included in this section focus on reproducing and developing your skills in others.

 - Pinnacle – The leadership attributes included in this section focus on who you are as a leader over time, your awareness of yourself and others.

-Strength Finder: A more modern test created by Gallup and championed by Marcus Buckingham, Strength Finder focuses at your strengths rather than focusing on preferences or behaviours.
+Strength Finder: A more modern test created by Gallup and championed by Marcus Buckingham, Strength Finder focuses on your strengths rather than focusing on preferences or behaviors.
 The test identifies your top 5 strengths out of a possible 34.
-Accompanied with a relevant modern philosophy (focus at your strengths and you will be happier and more productive for it), this test is more prescriptive on proactive strategy than MBTI and DISC, but lacks an intuitive model that team members can transfer (Few can remember all 34 strengths, let alone how they relate to each other).
+Accompanied with a relevant modern philosophy (focus at your strengths and you will be happier and more productive for it), this test is more prescriptive on proactive strategy than MBTI and DISC but lacks an intuitive model that team members can transfer (Few can remember all 34 strengths, let alone how they relate to each other).
 It also does not identify top weaknesses, in either individuals or teams.